-I also have a lot of experience using these skills to found, run and support community groups and creative projects.
+I also have some experience using these skills to found, run and support community groups and creative projects.

-There are some guiding principles to non-hierarchical organisations that help create a thriving environment and I have also learned a lot along the way.
+There are some guiding principles to non-hierarchical organisations that help create a thriving environment and I have learned some things along the way.
 I wanted to share some simple rules that help create a strong and engaged community for anyone who is thinking of setting something up.

 This would work well for creating a meditation group or practice community, for example.